ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 Proximity routing is a networking feature that can be enabled when the HCX-IX is configured.
 Proximity routing is only available with NSX-V target.

-On 21 June 2022, you will no longer be able to provision new VCS instances using NSX–V but, you will be able to add hosts and clusters to your existing NSX–V deployments.
+After 21 June 2022, provisioning new vCenter Server instances with NSX–V is no longer supported.
+However, you can add hosts and clusters to your existing NSX–V deployments.
 IBM strongly recommends that clients immediately assess their NSX–V networks and plan a much earlier migration to NSX–T.
 {: note}

 Proximity routing ensures forwarding between VMs that are connected to stretched and routed networks, both on-premises and in the cloud, is symmetrical.
 This feature requires Dynamic Routing to be configured between the customer premises and the cloud.